 If you have ever wanted to try your hand at making the perfect homemade Pretzel Buns for your amazing home grilled burgers, then give this recipe a try!

 The end result of these pretzel buns is so chewy and soft that you will have an actual NEED to make these again...and soon!!
 Maybe even try your hand at some pretzel knots 🙂

 Whenever we know we are going to have some nice, juicy burgers hot off the grill (sometimes it's more spontaneous) we always debate about which buns to make.
-Our top two preferred buns for our burgers are these pretzel buns and our quick brioche buns.
+My top two preferred buns for our burgers are these pretzel buns and my quick brioche buns.
 Yum!
 Either bun works fabulously with sandwiches the next day, too!

-We refrigerate and/or freeze our excess pretzel buns for later use and they store beautifully.
-We do recommend, however, not to salt your pretzel buns if you plan on freezing them.
+I refrigerate and/or freeze our excess pretzel buns for later use and they store beautifully.
+I do recommend, however, not to salt your pretzel buns if you plan on freezing them.
 Your tops will turn out poorly and the salt crystals will no longer show once thawed, so I skip the salt topping when I plan on freezing any of my pretzel buns.

 Another personal preference item to mention is that we disagree on the preferred method of topping these pretzel buns.
 Let me explain.
 I (Angela) do not like a lot of salt usually, but I LOVE the salted tops of these pretzel buns.
 He (Eddy) almost always salts his food once dished, but does not like the salted tops of the pretzel buns.
 He says that it makes them too 'pretzel-like'.
 Crazy, I know!

 Either way you make your pretzel buns, salted or unsalted, this recipe also absolutely works for making pretzels!
 Enjoy!